BioinfoNet/TeachingJupyterNotebooks/README.md

 	`pip install qgrid`

-* You can also search github to figure out what you've installed does for instance, here's the repository for Nbextensions https://github.com/ipython-contrib/jupyter_contrib_nbextensions and qgrid https://github.com/quantopian/qgrid.
+* You can also search github to figure out what you've installed does for instance, here's the repository for jupyter themes https://github.com/dunovank/jupyter-themes, Nbextensions https://github.com/ipython-contrib/jupyter_contrib_nbextensions and qgrid https://github.com/quantopian/qgrid.
+Additionally, these were covered during the presentation.

 * Then get bioconda.
 This avails tools commonly used for bioinformatics e.g samtools, bowtie and bwa.
 Follow the steps in this [link](https://bioconda.github.io/)